 Sending web links

 When sending a web link, use the shortest possible link available.
 Many websites have link shorteners built in for social media services.
 While not all screen readers do this, some will read out entire links.
-Make sure to note what the link is to- for example, my friend sent me a message saying “here’s a link to the restaurant we’re going to” and then added the link in a shortened form.
+Make sure to note what the link is for- for example, my friend sent me a message saying “here’s a link to the restaurant we’re going to” along with said link.

 Typically, it is easy to infer what a word is in a message, even if it is misspelled.
 Avoid adding extra letters to the end of words for emphasis, as it may become difficult to decipher the word.
 Some screen readers spell out unfamiliar words, or if several letters are added to a normal word.